inbrainai/inBrainSurveys_SDK/README.md

 **showSurveys(from viewController: UIViewController)**
 * Presents the InBrain WebView with configuration, provided before.
 * Please, note:  SDK should be configured before showing the surveys, or it will have no effect.

+**showNativeSurveyWith(id: String)** \
+**showNativeSurveyWith(id: String, from viewController: UIViewController)**
+* Presents the InBrain Native Survey with configuration, provided before.
+* Please, note:  SDK should be configured before showing the survey, or it will have no effect.

 **getRewards() (Useful for server less app)**
 * InBrainDelegate must be set and implementation of inBrainRewardsReceived(rewardsArray: [InBrainReward]) function must be available to receive reward data.